zjp-shadow/zjp-shadow/README.md

 ### Hi there 👋 Here is Jiapeng Zhang

 - 🔭 I’m currently working on CSCG group of Tsinghua University.
-- 🌱 I’m currently learning HPC and CG in Tsinghua University.
+- 🌱 I’m currently learning AI and CG in Tsinghua University.

 <!--